jfasch/FH-STECE2022/Documentation/howto.rst

 Building (And Viewing) Documentation Locally
 --------------------------------------------

+Documentation is built automatically, as a sideeffect of the software build.
 The project's ``Documentation/`` subdirectory contains CMake code to invoke Sphinx (if installed) as part of the build.
+All you need to do is to install Spinx and Doxygen in a virtual environment, as shown above, and to have that environment activated during the :doc:`software build <development>`.

 .. note::